NickHoward1/Identity-Access-Management-Labs/README.md

 <h3>Audit Logs</h3>

+The screenshot below shows me accessing the Audit Logs page within Microsoft Entra ID.
+This is where I can monitor for unusual behaviour such as out-of-hours logins, multiple login attempts within a short period of time, unfamiliar locations, or logins from countries not associated with normal business operations.
+If I identify anything suspicious, I can investigate further using tools such as Microsoft Sentinel and Wireshark to determine whether a user account may have been compromised.
+From there, I would follow the appropriate mitigation process and escalate the incident to the Senior SOC Analyst if required.

 <b>Process:</b> Users - Password Reset - Properties -  Authentication methods - Registration - Notifications

 <img src= "https://github.com/NickHoward1/Identity-Access-Management-Labs/blob/6ef0a6c9a8610c68c5ae53cf8dbcb9519e3c5b60/Screenshot%202026-05-09%20at%2010.44.16.png" width="300" height="300"/>